-Deep learning neural networks are not only more complicated, but they also offer the potential (and dread) that the algorithms will take off and start learning on their own.
+Deep learning neural networks are not only more complicated, but they also offer the potential that the algorithms will take off and start learning on their own.
 The algorithms used in today's technology, whether it's basic machine learning, NN, or DL, still rely on external inputs such as people.

-Next, it’s important to touch on the reasons WHY businesses are utilizing neural networks.
+Next, it’s important to touch on the reasons why businesses are utilizing neural networks.

 Neural networks' capacity to mimic human-like behaviors and operate on a wide range of problems makes them ideal for today's big data-based systems.

 Since NNs have the ability to make sense of ambiguous, conflicting, or incomplete information (fuzzy logic), they may employ controlled procedures when no precise models are accessible.

 According to Statista, global data volumes reached almost 100,000 petabytes (one million gigabytes) each month in 2017 and is expected to reach almost 181 zettabytes (181 trillion gigabytes) by 2025.

 With organizations, people, and devices generating enormous quantities of data, all of this data can now be used to extract meaning via neural networks (NN).